mozilla-l10n/documentation/src/localization/making_string_changes.md

 primary-password-notification = Please enter your primary password
 ```

-This is effectively a brand new string for the localization toolchain.
-The downside is that it requires more work for developers to update references in code.
+The localization toolchain considers this a brand new string and notifies localizers that it requires translation.
+Pontoon leverages the prior translation, so that the localizer only has to translate the diff (e.g., “Please enter your password” would be leveraged, the localizer would only need to add “primary”).
+The downside, however, is that it requires more work for developers to update references in code.

 ![Generic product: starting point with existing string](../assets/images/localization/string_changes_simple_start.png)